mavjav-edu/pcc-chapter-03/README.md

 millions of items.
 Lists are one of Python’s most powerful features readily accessible to new programmers, and they tie together many important concepts in programming.

-## TRY IT YOURSELF #1
+## TRY IT YOURSELF Ⓐ

 Try these short programs to get some firsthand experience with Python&rsquo;s lists.
-You might want to create a new folder for each chapter&rsquo;s exercises to keep them organized.
+Accepting chapter assignments will automatically create a new folder for each chapter&rsquo;s exercises to keep them organized.

 <span id="ch3exe1"></span>**3-1.
 Names:** Store the names of a few of